JustAnotherRedFox/justanotherredfox.github.io/data/game_ideas.md

 Game Ideas
 ============

-NOTE: Game Ideas to Implement, or to write down and organize
+Note: Game Ideas to Implement, or to write down and organize

 Time
 -----